 Addiction, like all other diseases, begins at the molecular level and requires a specific personalized treatment plan that targets and modify these changes so that physiological processes can return to normal functioning.
 We believe that treating substance abuse as a medical issue not only strengthens a patient’s ability to experience successful recovery but also provides them with the healthy mind and body necessary to cope with the rehabilitation process.

 Addiction is a complicated issue that requires the guidance of multiple addiction and medical professionals to help the person experience a successful recovery and a meaningful life.
 When addiction is viewed as a real disease rather than a personality flaw or lifestyle choice, it offers the addict the opportunity to embrace a healthy, objective perspective on the problem that will help them cope with stigma and improve their overall outlook.

 Drug addiction is not a crime; it is a physical and mental illness from which no individual is immune.
 At FHE Health, patients suffering from a drug addiction are treated with compassion, respect and dignity.
-With the help of caring therapists, counselors and a medical staff qualified to treat physical problems associated with withdrawal and detoxification, patients seeking the kind of rewarding and successful treatment for their addiction will find the guidance and comfort they require at FHE Health to begin living the satisfying life they have always wanted and deserved.
+With the help of caring therapists, counselors and a medical staff qualified to treat physical problems associated with withdrawal and detoxification, patients seeking the kind of reward motivation and successful treatment for their addiction will find the guidance and comfort they require at FHE Health to begin living the satisfying life they have always wanted and deserve to feel good.